No package verification nor download integrity on CentOS/RHEL repositories

 repo_gpgkey really needed?

-#6 Updated by Vlastimil Holer about 4 years ago
+#6 Updated by Vlastimil Holer over 4 years ago

 - Pull request set to https://github.com/OpenNebula/docs/pull/87/commits/5a2097c8f45d9144bae5b820c3d18b9fc1154efa